Project purpose

 - Maintain the standard of living associated with highly reliable electricity service

-The need for the TWE Project is supported by numerous studies that have documented the increase in demand for renewable energy resources within the Desert Southwest.
-For purposes of electric supply reliability, the TWE Project will be built in accordance to standards developed and enforced by the North American Electrical Reliability Corporation and the Western Electricity Coordinating Council.
+For purposes of electric supply reliability, the TWE Project will be built in accordance with standards developed and enforced by the North American Electrical Reliability Corporation and the Western Electricity Coordinating Council.

 Stay informed